 The cornerstone of Shakespeare Works is a series of weeklong artist development Residencies.
 The Society provides participating actors and directors with modest stipends, study materials, rehearsal space and access to artistic, academic, and voice and text advisors who work in order to examine a single Shakespeare play over the course of 1 week (25 to 30 hours).
 The week concludes with a panel discussion reviewing the week’s work in front of a live audience.
 The program is designed to give participants the time and space to learn, experiment and explore the plays with a freedom that producing theater companies can rarely provide.
 The only residency requirement is that every word of the chosen play be read aloud.

 In 2014-2015, The Shakespeare Society will host some of its Residencies in collaboration with the Public Theater.
 Panel discussions for these Residencies will be hosted by The Public Theater.

-The Shakespeare Society's Ambassadors Program is an opportunity for early career theater artists and teachers passionate about Shakespeare to develop their skills while helping The Society further its mission.
+The Shakespeare Society's Ambassadors Program is an opportunity for early career theater and teaching artists to continue developing their skills, help The Society further its mission, and connect to a growing network of fellow artists and educators who share their passion for the Bard's works.
 Actors, teaching artists, directors, dramaturges and designers who have finished their undergraduate degrees should apply.
-Ambassadors participate in the program for at least 1 year, with the option to stay an additional year as a mentor to incoming participants.
+Past and present Ambassadors have studied at Fordham, NYU, Yale, and Juilliard, and have worked at Lincoln Center, the Folger Library, American Shakespeare Center, and Shakespeare's Globe.
+They participate in the program for at least 1 year, with the option to stay an additional year as a mentor to incoming participants.

-In 2014, the Ambassadors also helped develop new programming for The Shakespeare Society.
-These included young member socials following Major Evening Events; a Shakespeare Society Tumblr; podcasts featuring interviews with special guests; and a bi-monthly play discussion group called Bard Club.
-The Ambassadors will continue these initiatives in 2014-15 while developing new ideas to engage current Society members and cultivate younger membership.
-In 2014-15, The Society will also explore options for the Ambassadors to showcase their talents, e.g. through a public event as part of The Society's regular season.
+Since the program's founding, the Ambassadors have also helped develop new programming for The Society.
+These have included socials for young people following Major Evening Events; a Shakespeare-themed Halloween party (Fall 2014); a Shakespeare Society Tumblr; podcasts featuring interviews with special guests; and a bi-monthly play discussion group called Bard Club.
+The Ambassadors will continue these initiatives in 2015-16 while developing new ideas to engage current Society members and cultivate younger membership.

 Meet the 2014-15 Shakespeare Society Ambassadors: